 Your experienced boat guide will talk you through all the interesting points during the boat trip.
 For a good four hours, you get to use all your senses to experience Malaga and all its best features.

-A boat trip around Malaga Bay with these inclusions costs about 77 euros, depending on the tour boat company that you will sign up with.
+A boat trip around Malaga Bay with these inclusions costs about 77 euros, depending on the tour boat company you will sign up with.

 26. Theatro Cervantes de Malaga